Texas Possession Of Prohibited Weapons Defense Attorney

 Short-barrel firearms: If the barrel length of a shotgun is less than 18 inches, if the barrel length of a rifle is less than 16 inches, or if the overall length of either is less than 26 inches, then it is a short-barrel firearm that is prohibited by Texas law.
 Most commonly this involves a short barrel or “sawed off” shotgun.

 Armor-piercing ammunition: This will include ammunition that is designed primarily for piercing metal or body armor.

-Possession of a Prohibited Weapon is generally a third degree felony offense.
+Possession of a prohibited weapon is generally a third-degree felony offense.
 Any felony offense can result in conviction and prison time.
-The third degree felony charge of Possession of Prohibited Weapon carries a maximum penalty of up to 10 years in prison and a $10,000.00 fine.
+The third-degree felony charge of possession of a prohibited weapon carries a maximum penalty of up to 10 years in prison and a $10,000.00 fine.
 Prior criminal history may lead to the enhancement of the charge such that it may be punished as a higher level felony resulting in up to life in prison.
 If you are charged with Possession of a Prohibited Weapon, it is critical that you consult with an experienced criminal defense attorney.
 The Prohibited Weapons Defense Attorney can help.

 If you have been arrested for Possession of a Prohibited Weapon in Texas, then you face the possibility of serious penalties.
 You face the possibility of conviction for an offense that will follow you for life.
-The criminal defense attorney is former prosecutors and now defense attorney that will fight for you to protect your rights and work to get you the best outcome in your case.
-We have more than 40 years of combined experience that you can have on your side.
+The criminal defense attorney is a former prosecutor and now a defense attorney who will fight for you to protect your rights and work to get you the best outcome in your case.
+The attorneys at The Price Firm, PLLC, have more than 40 years of combined experience that you can have on your side.

 CALL TODAY FOR A FREE NO-OBLIGATION CONSULTATION